Yasuo Higa: Photography career

 In 1968, Higa decided to leave the police force following the crash of a B-52 bomber.
 At the time of the crash, Higa thought that he might be killed by accidental nuclear explosions (which ultimately did not occur) and the sensation of a near-death experience led to Higa's realization that he didn't want to die having worked solely as a policeman.
 He instead chose to pursue a career as a professional photographer because he wanted to show the somber conditions of Okinawa.
 Higa thus moved to Tokyo to attend the Tokyo School of Photography (present day Tokyo Visual Arts), where he graduated from in 1971.
 As a student, he travelled five times between Okinawa and Tokyo, during the height of tensions surrounding the 1971 Okinawa Reversion Agreement.
 Although he photographed the demonstrations and anti reversion movements, Higa was also interested in the subject of older women in his hometown and was particularly moved by their vitality, strength, and positivity in spite of the hardships they experienced during the war and the US occupation.
 In 1972, Higa's university, the Tokyo School of Photography, later published a textbook from the photographs Higa took in Okinawa.
 Higa returned to his family in Okinawa after graduation and took photos in his hometown for about a year.

-Between September to December 1972, Higa travelled from Hokkaido to Kagoshima, photographing various towns in mainland Japan with US bases.
+Between September and December 1972, Higa travelled from Hokkaido to Kagoshima, photographing various towns in mainland Japan with US bases.
 The images were first published in Camera Mainichi and across ten issues of the Okinawa Times.
 Higa compiled the photographs twenty years later in his book 生まれ島・沖縄 ― アメリカ世から日本世へ (≈ My Native Okinawa: From American Rule to Japanese Rule) (1992).
 In the book, Higa quotes Shōmei Tōmatsu's 1969 book titled 沖縄に基地があるのではなく基地の中に沖縄がある, roughly translating to "there are no bases in Okinawa, but rather Okinawa is in a base" to suggest the overwhelming US influence in Okinawa.
 Higa also saw connections between Okinawa and larger postwar Japan through the ubiquitous presence of military bases and consequent pollution, though simultaneously remarked how the return of Okinawa to Japanese territory was generally not considered a return for Okinawan people whom felt separate from the mainland.